-It has become fashionable to have a clause separate from the general warranty obligations, under which a contractor gives a warranty that it will not specify or use materials, which are generally known to be deleterious to health and safety.
-For many years, it was usual to have a long list of prohibited substances in the agreement and this is still not uncommon.
-However, reliable authorities nowadays recommend that only a short clause with general words, such as this one, should be adopted.
+It is usual to have a clause separate from the general warranty obligations, under which a contractor gives a warranty that it will not specify or use materials, which are generally known to be deleterious to health and safety.

 It is usual for a beneficiary under a Collateral Warranty agreement to have a right to use designs and other documents prepared by the subcontractor but only in connection with the building for which those design documents are prepared.
 Copyright is retained by the subcontractor.

 Under clause 4.3, the beneficiary has to pay for copies of any drawings and documents, which it may request.

 5. INDEMNITY INSURANCE

 This clause imposes on the subcontractor an obligation to maintain professional indemnity insurance during the construction period and until the risk of legal proceedings against him has passed - i.e. for the limitation period which is specified in clause 1.
 This is usually a period which commences with the subcontract and ends 12 years after completion of the main contract.
 (In this connection, the terminology used in the main contract – “Practical Completion” or “Taking Over” should be used in the Collateral Warranty agreement to avoid any inconsistency.)